We are headed back to our classrooms

 A U.S. Congressman has observed that children have the lowest risk, but have paid the highest price, relative to COVID-19.
 We agree.
 It is time to get our students back in the classroom.

 If you are an Atlanta area parent facing uncertainty in the Fall of 2020, please contact us.
-We currently have Fall openings for students who will be in Kindergarten through 4th grade.
+We currently have openings for students who are in 2nd through 4th grade.

-As student and staff safety are always our top priority, when we re-open, we will implement evidence-based COVID-19 sanitation and safety practices.
+As student and staff safety are always our top priority.
+We have implemented evidence-based COVID-19 sanitation and safety practices.